(Estimated reading time 1 1/2 minutes)

 Knowing there is something I need to take care of and not finding a way to take a step towards it creates a weighty cocktail of frustration and anxiety.
 Suspended in this place of seeing the destination without finding the ability to take the next step, I am weighed down by what feels like a thousand pounds.
 With some variations one might have a similar feeling in putting off fixing a relationship, finishing an assignment, making that medical appointment or even getting to your huge to do list.

 For quite a while now I have been considering something – looking at it from every angle, thinking out all possible outcomes, worrying about it.
 Finally this week, sick of being filled with this negative swirling of emotion whenever I thought about this issue, I realised that taking some action – any action – was better than being stuck in that heavy place full of frustration and anxiety.
 My realization was this – any step (even a wrong one) is better than making no move at all.
 The transformative power is in making a choice and then taking some action.
 I reminded myself that it will either be a good choice or it won’t.
 If it’s not, my world will not end; some of the most powerful learning and growth comes when we make mistakes.
-Having let go of the idea that there is a perfect next move and it’s my job to find it, I was spurred on towards the goal to get my overseas qualification as a social worker recognized here in Canada.
-With the application filled out and arrangements made with my South African University I felt buoyant and energized.
+Having let go of the idea that there is a perfect next move and it’s my job to find it, I was spurred on to action.
+The result was that I felt buoyant and energized.
 Gone was the frustration, the anxiety and the weight of a decision not made.